tjschwartz7/2d-grid/README.txt

 Choose an option (0-3) depending on which equation you wish to use.
 Enter inputs for the numbers.
 Watch the graph be output onto the screen.
 Its like Desmos if Desmos was completely useless.
 You're welcome.
-If you wanted to change the ascii of the graph you can update some variables (its currently hardcoded into conditionals but I'll make a variable for line-graph background).
-Made by Trenton Schwartz
+If you wanted to change the ascii of the graph you can update some variables (line , background) Made by Trenton Schwartz